sdauby/credit-pricing/README.md

 The `InstrumentKind` enum class assigns an enumerator to every instrument type (`FixedCouponBond`, `FloatingCouponBond`, `Cds`, `IRSwap`).

-The `Instrument` interface is intended to be derived by concrete instrument types.
+The `Instrument` interface is derived by concrete instrument types.
 Its raison d'être is to enable the collection of heterogeneous instruments in a single container.
 The only useful thing one can do with an `Instrument` object is retrieve its `InstrumentKind`.
 Having the `InstrumentKind`, one can `static_cast` to the concrete type and access its data.

 `InstrumentImpl` is a class template parameterized by an `InstrumentKind` value and a `DataT` type.
-The `DataT` type parameter is intended to be a concrete type representing instrument data.
+The `DataT` type parameter is a concrete type representing instrument data.
 `InstrumentImpl` instances derive from the `Instrument` interface, and have a `DataT` data member, to which they give read-only access via a `data()` non-virtual member function.
 Finally, they provide a constructor which moves a `DataT` argument into the `DataT` data member.